 Almeida Festival at King’s Cross, 6 July 2001

 The interest in music and theatre continued with a commission in 2009 from Counterpoise for a melodrama, Deadly Pleasures, for narrator and small ensemble, setting in a musical context a poem by DM Thomas about an especially unsavoury episode in the life of Cleopatra.
-This led to another commission from the same ensemble for a second melodrama, Kokoschka’s Doll, about the painter Oskar Kokoschka’s relationship with Alma Mahler to a text by the composer and Barry Millington.
+This led to another commission from the same ensemble for a monodrama, Kokoschka’s Doll, about the painter Oskar Kokoschka’s relationship with Alma Mahler to a text by the composer and Barry Millington.
 This was premiered in 2017 at the Cheltenham, Deal and Buxton Festivals with Sir John Tomlinson taking the part of Kokoschka as singer/narrator.
+This work was released on CD (Champs Hill – CHRCD150) in January 2020 and recorded by Sir John Tomlinson and Counterpoise.

 Counterpoise, Sir John Tomlinson (bass and narrator)